DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 4. Starting from your [project directory](#6-code-checkout) in `datarepo-helm-definitions`, bring up Helm services (note it will take up to 10-15 minutes for ingress and cert creation):

+Note: Make sure you are on the VPN, otherwise the helmfile apply will fail.

 ```
 cd datarepo-helm-definitions/dev/ZZ